Softwareprojekt/Sisyphus/README.md

 Sisyphus lets students create exercise books with different kind of exercises.
 Exercises give the students the possibility to enter different kind of parameters, to calculate resulting vectors, affine transformations, fractals or other results.
 Each type of exercise gives different instructions to the learning student to follow.

-Sisyphus is written in C sharp and uses Windows Forms as graphical interface.
+Sisyphus is written in C# and uses Windows Forms.
 Our familiarity with this technology and restricted time, made it the best choice for us.
 Furthermore we were advised to develop something from the ground up.

 A good part of the project consists of documentation.
 A primary aim of the project was for us to become more familiar with software development processes.